brentp/geneimpacts/README.md

 Given 2 effects objects, `a` and `b`: `a < b == True` iff the *severity* of `b` is greater than `a`.

-We will have a classmethod: `Effect.top_severity([eff1, ... effn]) that will return the single highest serverity if that exists or a list of the ties for highest
+We will have a classmethod: `Effect.top_severity([eff1, ... effn]) that will return the single highest severity if that exists or a list of the ties for highest

 Rules for severity: